wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 1. Choose **settings** from the **AllProWebTools** menu in wp-admin and click the link that says **sign up for one here** to create an AllProWebTools account.
 1. Enter the API keys you recieve via email after creating your account and click **Update Settings**.
 1. Click the **AllProWebTools** link in the menu of wp-admin and click the button that says "login now" to access your AllProWebTools console and begin configuring your products.

-[AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are available to assist you.

 == Frequently Asked Questions ==